 - Taking the room or space to be renovated out of the school or department schedule

-- Checking with firstname.lastname@example.org and/or Conference Services to ensure that the space has not been booked during the renovation period and informing them that the space will not be available.
-If there is a scheduling conflict, the issue should be resolved directly with Central Scheduling or Conference Services.
+- Checking with firstname.lastname@example.org and/or Central Events Office to ensure that the space has not been booked during the renovation period and informing them that the space will not be available.
+If there is a scheduling conflict, the issue should be resolved directly with Central Scheduling or Central Events Office.

 - The Project Lead will collaborate to determine whether the project can proceed as planned or if rescheduling is required.